evert/evert.github.com/resume.md

 I'm especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
 I served as CTO or technical leadership in most of the companies I've worked at.

+In 2019 I started a software development agency (Bad Gateway), which is now my main focus.

 Links
 -----